Ashwani-Varshney/Iris_classification/README.md

-# Task-SparksFoundation
-## Iris Classification: Simple yet effective
+# Iris Classification: Simple yet effective
 The file contains the basic iris classification program.
 (In progress)